Isaiah Johnson (American football, born October 1992): College career

-Overall, Johnson started all 36 of his career Division 1 college football games.
+Overall, Johnson started all 36 of his career Division I college football games.

 Professional career

 Tampa Bay Buccaneers

 Johnson was signed by the Tampa Bay Buccaneers as an undrafted free agent on May 2, 2016.
 He was released on September 3, 2016, during final roster cuts and was signed to the practice squad.
 He spent the entire season on the practice squad and signed a reserve/future contract with the Buccaneers on January 2, 2017.

 On September 2, 2017, Johnson was waived by the Buccaneers and was signed to the practice squad the next day.
 He was promoted to the active roster on October 5, 2017.
 He was waived on October 24, 2017, and re-signed to the practice squad.
 He was promoted back to the active roster on December 20, 2017.

-On September 4, 2018, Isaiah Johnson makes the 53 man roster.

-On March 10, 2019, Tampa Bay Buccaneers extend tender to Johnson.
-The Buccaneers extended a tender to Johnson on Friday, Scott Smith of the team's official site reports.
-Johnson spent his first two years in the league unable to maintain a consistent role with a team, but he was on the active roster for all 16 games in 2018, recording 48 tackles and an interception.
-His contract tender basically guarantees he'll be with the Buccaneers in 2019, and he'll likely stick in a similar reserve role since Justin Evans and Jordan Whitehead are still under contract.

-On April 5, 2019, Johnson signed his exclusive rights tender prior to the start of offseason workouts Monday, Scott Smith of the Buccaneers' official site reports.
-The undrafted free agent played in 15 games during the 2018 season, logging four starts.
-Johnson acquitted himself well over that span, posting 48 tackles (40 solo), two passes defensed, one interception and one fumble recovery.
-In addition to serving as valuable depth in the secondary, Johnson also played extensively on special teams.
-Looking ahead to 2019, Johnson will look to reprise both roles under new coordinators Todd Bowles and Keith Armstrong, respectively.

 On August 31, 2019, Johnson was released by the Buccaneers.

 Winnipeg Blue Bombers

-Johnson signed with the Winnipeg Blue Bombers on February 28, 2020.
+Johnson signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL) on February 28, 2020.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Johnson chose to opt-out of his contract with the Blue Bombers on August 27, 2020.

-Personal life

-Isaiah Johnson was born in Montclair, New Jersey.
-He grew up with his three brothers Dominick, Najir, and Chris Johnson in New Jersey.
-His parents are Mary and Chris Johnson.
-Johnson later moved to Cary, North Carolina where he attended Panther Creek High School.
-He is cousins with former NFL player for the New York Giants Keith Hamilton.
-He is also cousins with Keith's son Darius Hamilton.